-The first week I travelled in Israel I was surprised in many ways.
-There were so many things I did not expect that I decided to write them down.
-I love going to a country without any expectations, because those who have can only get disappointed.
-There are some vital things to know before you travel to Israel that I think would be handy to know.
+The first time I visited Israel I was surprised in many ways.
+There were so many things I did not expect that I decided to start writing them all down.
+I love going to a country without any expectations, because those who have expectations can only get disappointed!
+Right?
+I found many reasons to visit Israel, but also some things I didn't like and that is how came up with this list of things to know before you travel to Israel.

 Food has rules in Israel as far as that counts for religious people.
 You will often find restaurants stating that they offer ‘kosher’ food, which basically means they stick to the rules of the religion, It is something like Halal food for Muslims.
 Main rule is: don’t mix dairy with meat.
 In reality most young Israeli’s don’t care at all, but it is good to know when you are planning a trip to Israel.

 5. Betzavta - dine at a local home

 Betzavta means together and as food is an important part of the Israeli culture I think this is one of the most unique things to do in Israel.
 Do you want to learn up close and personal about the Israeli culture than book a family dinner at someone's home.
 Go to the Betzavta website book your dinner and they match you with someone nearby that is going to cook you an amazing family dinner in their house.
 Experience the Israeli hospitality to the its fullest.